 8. September 2019

 I imagined Tallinn to be quite different.
 Much more Russian influence, much more communist style, many more orthodox churches and many more golden roofs.
 The city was quite different and I was surprised – disappointed to have missed out on the eastern stereotypes and at the same time excited about this small, medieval high-tech town with that touch of Scandinavian and European culture.
-After all, Tallinn was German once and called “Reval”.
-The influence is still noticable.
-Its castles and city walls dominate the historic centre and invite for extended walks.
+Tallinn’s castles and city walls dominate its historic centre and invite for extended walks.

 After arriving in the middle of the night I took a taxi to the hotel.
 It was tricky to find, doors closed but no problem.
 It was located nearby the main historic places like the Town Hall Square and the iconic Toompea Castle, as well as the start and end of the (Half-) Marathon.
 There were a lot of Dutch tourists around as it was not only the Marathon weekend, but also Estonia vs. Netherlands for the European Championship Qualifiers.
 After the race, I met a guy from the UK in the hotel.
 He ran the full Marathon with a cold in under 5 hours and was desperatly trying to increase the room temperature to get all the rest he needed.